justincbagley/GaussClust/README.md

 The bgmmSensTest script doesn't print out usage options, as GaussClust does; however, assuming you heed the warning above, the bgmm sensitivity test can then be run by adding appropriate values for test conditions following each equals sign in the bgmm_sens_test.cfg configuration file and then entering ```$ ./bgmmSensTest.sh``` at the command line while the data file (e.g. 'data.txt'), P matrix file (e.g. 'P.txt'), and configuration file are all present in the same working dir folder.

-### Real-world bgmmSensTest example \#1, with screen output:
+### Real-world bgmmSensTest example \#1:
 I have produced a bgmmSensTest example using the same example data files as those used to test GaussClust above.
-Below, I provide the code for producing the example configuration file and screen output from a run on these files. **_This run produced all directories and ouptut files present in the "Ex2_bgmmSensTest" folder provided within the GaussClust distribution_.
-Look through the files to learn more about the structure of bgmmSensTest output, including graphical results output to PDF files.**
+Below, I provide the code for producing the example configuration file and screen output from a run on these files.

+**_This run produced all directories and ouptut files present in the "Ex2_bgmmSensTest" folder provided within the GaussClust distribution_.
+Some of the folder and graphical output are shown in Figures 4-6 below.
+Look over these Figures, and through the files in the example folder to learn more about the structure of GaussClust output, including graphical results saved as PDF files.**

 ```
 $ cd GaussClust-master